 Conversations are a useful means of structuring communicative interactions among agents, by organizing messages into relevant contexts and providing a common guide to all parties.
 The value of a conversation-based approach is largely determined by the conversational model it uses.
-The presence of an underlying formal model supports the use of structured design techniques and formal analysis, facilitating development, composition and reuse.
-Most conversation modeling projects to date have used or extended finite state machines (FSM) in various ways, and for good reason.
+The presence of an underlying formal model supports the use of structured design techniques and formal analysis, greatly facilitating development, composition and reuse.
+Most conversation-modeling projects to date have used or extended finite state machines (FSM) in various ways, and for good reason.
 FSMs are simple, depict the flow of action/communication in an intuitive way, and are sufficient for many sequential interactions.
 However, they are not adequately expressive to model more complex interactions, especially those with some degree of concurrency.
-Colored Petri Nets (CPN) [12, 13, 14] are a well known and established model of concurrency, and can support the expression of a greater range of interaction.
-In addition, CPNs, like FSMs, have an intuitive graphical representation, are relatively simple to implement, and are accompanied by a variety of techniques and tools for formal analysis and design.
+Colored Petri Nets (CPN) [9, 10, 11] are a well known and established model of concurrency, and can support the expression of a greater range of interaction.
+In addition, CPNs, like DFAs, have an intuitive graphical representation, are relatively simple to implement, and are accompanied by a variety of techniques and tools for formal analysis and design.

-To appear in Working Notes of the Workshop on Specifying and Implementing Conversation Policies, Autonomous Agents '99, Seattle, Washington, May 1999.
-We have explored the use of model-based conversation specification in the context of multi agent systems (MAS) supporting manufacturing integration [20].
-Agents in our systems are constructed using the Jackal agent development platform [6], and communicate using the KQML agent communication language [8].
+We have explored the use of model-based conversation specification in the context of multi agent system (MAS) support for manufacturing integration [17].
+Agents in our system are constructed using the Jackal agent development platform [6], and communicate using the KQML agent communication language.
 Jackal, primarily a tool for communication, supports conversation-based message management through the use of abstract conversation specifications, which are interpreted relative to some appropriate model.
 Conversation specifications, or protocols, can describe anything from simple message/acknowledgment interactions to complex negotiations.

-In the next section, we present a motivation for using conversations to model and organize agent interaction.
+In the next section, we present a motivation for using conversations to organize agent interaction.
 Next, we present CPNs, the model we propose to use, in more detail.
 Following this, we discuss the implementation of these ideas in a real MAS framework.
-Finally, we present two examples of CPN use: the first, specification of a simple KQML register conversation, and the next, a simple negotiation interaction.
+Finally, we present two examples of CPN use: the first, specification of a simple KQML register conversation, and the next, a more sophisticated negotiation interaction.